Arson attacks paralyze French high-speed rail network hours before start of Olympics

 There were no known reports of injuries.

-Transport Minister Patrice Vergriete described people fleeing from the scene of fires and the discovery of incendiary devices.
-“Everything indicates that these are criminal fires,” he said.
+It was “a premeditated, calculated, coordinated attack” that indicates “a desire to seriously harm” the French people, the rail company’s CEO Jean-Pierre Farandou said.

+“The places were especially chosen to have the most serious impact, since each fire cut off two lines,” Farandou said.

-The incidents paralyzed several high-speed lines linking Paris to the rest of France and to neighboring countries, Vergriete said, speaking on BFM television, Vergriete.
+The incidents paralyzed high-speed lines linking Paris to the rest of France and to neighboring countries, Vergriete said, speaking on BFM television.

-The French national rail company SNCF said that areas affecting rail track intersections were intentionally targeted by the arsonists in the overnight attacks to double the impact.

-“For one fire, two destinations were hit,” the company’s CEO, Jean-Pierre Farandou.

 The attack occurred against a backdrop of global tensions and heightened security measures as the city prepared for the 2024 Olympic Games.
 Many travelers were planning to converge on the capital for the opening ceremony, and many vacationers were also in transit.